SiAWorkExperience/Contact-Form/README.md

 }
 ```

-Furthermore, I was able to adapt the page to change it's format for mobile devices, which was achieved using CSS.
+Furthermore, I was able to adapt the page for mobile devices, which was achieved using CSS to detect when a certain window width was used.

 ```
 @media (max-width: 644px){